The Second-Price Knapsack Problem: Near-Optimal Real Time Bidding in Internet Advertisement: Model and Analysis

-The second method summarized in Theorem \ref{thm:primalOnline} holds for probabilistic online knapsack selection algorithms.
-This Theorem can be applied to a variety of the primal online knapsack algorithms, for one of which we give a more detailed example.
+The second method, summarized in Theorem \ref{thm:primalOnline}, holds for randomized online knapsack selection algorithms.
+This Theorem can be applied to a variety of primal online knapsack algorithms, to adapt them into randomized bidding policies for the second-price knapsack problem.